 The soy milk and the machine are getting quite hot, so when removing the top part to transfer the milk, use a towel to avoid burning your hands.

-To make any other type of milk (oat, almond, hazelnut, etc.), you have to click the “Mill” button, simply grind the ingredient, and mix it with the water.
+To make any other type of milk (oat, almond, hazelnut, etc.), you have to click the “Mill” button.

 Each cycle is about 10 seconds.
 It is best to repeat the “Mill” cycle between 3-5 times for creamier nut or oat milk.